TypeRocket/docs/v5/theme-templating.md

 Route-templates let you completely replace the WordPress theme templates with Laravel style routes.
 If you prefer, use the more powerful [route-templates](/docs/v5/route-templates/) instead of WordPress theme templates with `tr_template_router()`.

-For example, delete your `single-post.php` template file and register a route-template for it in your `routes/public.php` file instead.
+For example, delete your `single-post.php` template file and register a route-template for it in your `routes/public.php` file instead (be sure you have the `\TypeRocketPro\Services\TemplateRouter` service enabled in your `app.services` config).

 ```php
 <?php